 HRT For Hot Flashes: What You Should Know

-HRT, or Hormone Replacement Therapy, when administered properly, can do a lot of good for perimenopausal and menopausal women, including helping to preserve bone mass, reducing vaginal dryness, and helping women sleep better.
+Our menopause clinic recommends HRT or hormone replacement therapy for menopause symptoms.
+Hormone Replacement Therapy, when administered properly, can do a lot of good for perimenopausal and menopausal women, including helping to preserve bone mass, reducing vaginal dryness, and helping women sleep better.

 It can also be a huge benefit for women who suffer from frequent, intense hot flashes.